Portfolio of research dimensions

 Transversal section: integrity and ethics

-Ghent University has endorsed the European Code for Research Integrity or ALLEA-code (2017).
+Ghent University has endorsed the European Code of Conduct for Research Integrity or ALLEA-code (2023).
 It therefore expects every researcher to comply with the principles of integrity in research and ensure the compliance of those around him/her.
 The general principles of scientific integrity apply to all fields of research.
 In practice, this means among other things that there shall be no tolerance for the fabrication or falsification of research data or plagiarism.
-Furthermore, in the goal of increasing the quality of scientific research, “questionable research practices” such as sloppy analysis of data, issues concerned with co-authorship, etc. are to be combated.
+Additionally, the policy focuses on raising the quality of scientific research by addressing various forms of unacceptable research behaviour, such as the careless processing of data, etc.

 Section Design and Development of Research